AngererSebastian/InternetSecurity/project_proposal.md

 - Set up the server ( 2 - 3 Weeks)
 - send encrypted files ( 4 - 5 Weeks)
 - Polish our Website with CSS
+- Add a few more pages of information

 # Risks and Costs